 You ask yourself, “Can I fix this?”
 You desperately search for do-it-yourself videos online in hopes of diagnosing the problem and putting an end to this sweaty misery.
-Although it is possible, be advised of some of the risks.
+Although it is possible, be advised of some of the risks of AC Repair.

 Attempting to fix your air conditioner all by yourself can pose certain risks that you might not anticipate.
 When done incorrectly, you may run the risk of damaging the unit further, incurring additional costs.
 You should also be considering safety risks, as dealing with electrical connections, gas connections, and a variety of chemicals that may require proper disposal.
 If you do not have the proper equipment and training, it may be best to wait for your professional repair person.